 Rob Raich, President

-Rob Raich has been a Trustee at CBE since 2010 and is currently the Executive Vice President and Chair of the Development Committee, after several years as Treasurer.
+Rob Raich has been a Trustee at CBE since 2010 and is currently the board President.
 He co-founded Spears Abacus in 2007 where he serves as President, and functions as a portfolio manager, research analyst, and client advisor.
 Rob received a B.S. in accountancy from Arizona State University in 1992, his C.P.A. in 1994, and an M.B.A. from Columbia Business School in 1998.
 Rob lives in Park Slope with his wife, who is also an active volunteer at CBE, and their two daughters, who are Yachad students.